 Contrary to a lot of the training advice out there, you can and will gain muscle using higher reps.

-Subjects in the study trained their legs on the leg extension machine 3 times a week for 10 weeks, using one of three different set and rep configurations :
+Back in 2012, researchers from McMaster University got a group of guys to train their legs on the leg extension machine three times a week for 10 weeks, using one of three different set and rep configurations :

 The figure below shows the change in the size of the quadriceps, measured using magnetic resonance imaging.
 As you can see, high reps and light weights (30%-3) stimulated just as much muscle growth as heavy weights and low reps (80%-3).